dgatf/msrc/README.md

 - ESC protocol.
 HobbyWing Platinum V3, HobbyWing Platinum V4/Hobbywing Flyfun V5 or PWM signal
 - Voltage1.
 For voltage divider 1
 - Voltage2.
-For voltage divider 1
+For voltage divider 2
 - Ntc1.
 Thermistor 1
 - Ntc2.
 Thermistor 2
 - Current
 - PWM out.
 To generate PWM output from ESC serial  (for obbywing Flyfun V5)

 Copy the file escSp.lua to the SCRIPTS folder in the sdcard of the Tx and execute as one-time script from SD-HD-CARD screen (long press and Execute).
-It can be executed also as telemetry script if copied to TELEMETRY folder and assigned to a model telemetry screen but this is discouraged
+It can be executed also as telemetry script if copied to TELEMETRY folder and assigned to a model telemetry screen

 ## Flash to Arduino